 Why Is My Internet Speed So Slow and How Do I Fix It?

-There are various reasons why you may face slow internet speed.
-We will talk about each common problem users face and their best possible solutions.
+There are various reasons you may experience slow internet speeds.
+We will talk about each everyday problem users face and their best possible solutions.
 Read to the end.

 1. Issues With Modem & Router

-Since they do the heavy lifting, your modem and router are easily affected by technical issues.
-And that can cause you to experience crawling internet speeds.
-Here are some fixes you can use to eliminate issues with your modem and router.
+Since they do the heavy lifting, your modem and router are particularly susceptible to technical issues.
+This can cause slow internet speeds.
+Here are some fixes you can use to eliminate the problems with your modem and router.

 Reboot/Power Cycle

 Just like us, network equipment needs to refresh itself sometimes.
-To refresh your equipment, unplug your modem, router and wait for 30 seconds.
+To refresh your equipment, unplug your modem and router, and wait for 30 seconds.
 Then, plug them back in.
 They’ll come back online in a few minutes.

-Rebooting, or power cycling clears system memory, clears up any communication issues, and creates a fresh connection.
-This can give a quick boost to your internet connection and solve your connectivity problems.
+Rebooting, or power cycling, clears system memory, clears up any communication issues, and creates a fresh connection.
+This can give your internet connection a quick boost and help solve your connectivity problems.

 Update Firmware

 Router and modem firmware are released for a reason.
 If you haven’t updated the software for your devices, you can expect all sorts of internet breakdowns.
-From poor internet connection speed to limited download speeds, not updating your devices can result in a lot of havoc.
+From slow internet connection speeds to limited download speeds, not updating your devices can cause a lot of havoc.

-To update the firmware for your modem and router, search for their manuals on the internet and see the official documentation about the process.
+To update the firmware on your modem and router, search online for their manuals and review the official documentation for the process.
 Don’t try to do it on your own if you don’t know the process, as doing it wrong can destroy your devices.

 Factory Reset

 Performing a factory reset on your modem and router can work wonders.
-However, doing so will remove all the settings that are stored on your devices, including your network name and password.
-You’ll need to reconfigure your network before you can use the new details to connect to your network again on each device.
+However, doing so will remove all settings stored on your devices, including your network name and password.
+You’ll need to reconfigure your network before you can use the new details to reconnect on each device.

 Buy a New Modem & Router